Robert Ballard: Education

 In 1989, Ballard founded the JASON Project, a distance education program designed to excite and engage middle school students in science and technology.
 He began the JASON Project in response to the thousands of letters he received from students following his discovery of the wreck of the Titanic.

-Personal
+Personal life

 Ballard married Marjorie Jacobsen in 1966 and divorced in 1990.
 He remarried in 1991 to Barbara Earle.
 Ballard has three sons and one daughter.